xaled/rq-chains/README.md

 # main.py
 from test_module import add
+from rq_chains import walk_job_chain
+from time import sleep

 j = add.delay(2, 3)
 sleep(1)
+walk_job_chain(j)
-walk_job_chain(j) # Recursively walks through a job chain and prints information about each job in the chain
+# Recursively walks through a job chain and prints information about each job in the chain
-# square will automatically be called with the published result (5), and it will compute and return 25.
 # output:
 # test_module.add(*(2, 3), **{}) = 5
 #   test_module.square(*(5,), **{}) = 25 (channel_id='add_result_channel')

 ```

-In this example, when you call `add.delay(2, 3)`, it will compute the result (5) and publish it to 'channel1'.
-The `square` function is a subscriber to 'channel1', so it will automatically be called with the published result (5), and it will compute and return 25.
+In this example, when you call `add.delay(2, 3)`, it will compute the result (5) and publish it to 'add_result_channel'.
+The `square` function is a subscriber to 'add_result_channel', so it will automatically be called with the published result (5), and it will compute and return 25.

 ## Advanced Usage
 RQ Chains offers extra features to tailor the behavior of publishers and subscribers.